-The commenter states that the SEIR finds significant health impacts for new onsite daycare receptors, and because the Multi-Use Building receptors are similar to these onsite receptors, the SEIR must study the Multi-Use Building.
-The SEIR concluded on page 3.D-72 that without mitigation, "the impact with regard to increased cancer risk would be significant for onsite receptors not located in the APEZ," which includes the new onsite daycare receptors.
-To address this impact, the SEIR identifies Mitigation Measures M-AQ-4a (Diesel Backup Generator Specifications), and M-AQ-4b (Install MERV 13 Filters at the Daycare Facility), which would "reduce impacts related to TAC emissions at the daycare facility to a less-than-significant level" (SEIR p.
+The commenter states that the draft SEIR finds significant health impacts for new onsite daycare receptors, and because the Multi-Use Building receptors are similar to these onsite receptors, the SEIR must study the Multi-Use Building.
+The draft SEIR concludes on p.
+3.D-70 that without mitigation, "the impact with regard to increased cancer risk would be significant for onsite receptors not located in the APEZ," which includes the new onsite daycare receptors.
+To address this impact, the draft SEIR identifies Mitigation Measures M-AQ-4a (Diesel Backup Generator Specifications), and M-AQ-4b (Install MERV 13 Filters at the Daycare Facility), which would "reduce impacts related to TAC emissions at the daycare facility to a less-than-significant level" (draft SEIR p.
 3.D-73).
 In addition, Mitigation Measure M-AQ-2a (Construction Emissions Minimization) would reduce TAC emissions from construction and therefore also the impact on these receptors.
-The SEIR concludes on p.
-3.D-74, "Even with worst-case construction phasing assumptions for the onsite daycare receptor... health risks to onsite daycare sensitive receptors would be less than significant."
-As such, the impact on new daycare receptors sited by the project would be less than significant, contrary to the commenter's claim that the SEIR identifies significant health impacts for these receptors.
+The draft SEIR concludes on p.
+3.D-72, "Even with worst-case construction phasing assumptions for the onsite daycare receptor... health risks to onsite daycare sensitive receptors would be less than significant."
+Thus, the impact on new daycare receptors sited by the project would be less than significant, contrary to the commenter's claim that the draft SEIR identifies significant health impacts for these receptors.
 Mitigation Measures M-AQ-2a and M-AQ-4a would also reduce TAC exposure at the Multi-Use Building receptor location.

-The SEIR concluded that all impacts for sensitive receptors not located in the APEZ, including impacts under the compressed three-year construction schedule, would be less than significant (see SEIR pp. 3.D-71 to 3.D-72 for cancer risk impacts and 3.D-78 to 3.D-79 for PM2.5 impacts).
-The SEIR concluded that impacts would be significant and unavoidable only for those sensitive receptors already located in the APEZ (i.e., those located within 500 feet of I-280) under the compressed three-year construction schedule.
-As stated on SEIR p.
-3.D-80 of the SEIR, "the health risks to existing offsite sensitive receptors [located in the APEZ] may exceed the cancer risk thresholds under the worst-case three-year construction phasing scenario, as presented in SEIR Table 3.D-12a and Table 3.D-11b; therefore, this impact would be significant and unavoidable with mitigation."
-Since the SEIR concluded that health risks at all sensitive receptor locations not in the APEZ would be less than significant, the impact at the Multi-Use Building receptor would therefore also be less than significant.
+The draft SEIR concludes that all impacts for sensitive receptors not located in the APEZ, including impacts under the compressed three-year construction schedule, would be less than significant (see draft SEIR pp. 3.D-69 to 3.D-71 for cancer risk impacts and pp. 3.D-76 to 3.D-77 for PM25 impacts).
+The draft SEIR concludes that impacts would be significant and unavoidable only for those sensitive receptors already located in the APEZ (i.e., those located within 500 feet of I-280) under the compressed three-year construction schedule.
+As stated on draft SEIR p.
+3.D-78, "the health risks to existing offsite sensitive receptors [located in the APEZ] may exceed the cancer risk thresholds under the worst-case three-year construction phasing scenario, as presented in draft SEIR Table 3.D-12a and Table 3.D-11b; therefore, this impact would be significant and unavoidable with mitigation."
+Since the draft SEIR concludes that health risks at all sensitive receptor locations not in the APEZ would be less than significant, the impact at the Multi-Use Building receptor would therefore also be less than significant.